fuslwusl/homeassistant-edl21-custom-interval/README.md

 - EMH metering eHZ Generation K (enable InF as described in manual to retrieve full data)
 - efr SGM-C4 (enable InF as described in manual to retrieve full data)

+## Migration from V2.x.x
+* Remove the yaml configuration file for edl21
+* Installing this new version with the UI configuration
+* Restart Homeassistant - the migration process should start and you should get data every 6 seconds

+If something fails you can restore your backup.

 ## Background

 Many community users need a lot quicker scan interval then the forced 60 seconds of the official `edl21` integration.
 Electical power peaks will not be detected with the standard 60 seconds measurement interval.